luizbafilho/helm-chart-publisher/README.md

 # Helm Chart Publisher
 Helm Chart Publisher aims to help you build a nice CI/CD pipeline.
-It seats in front of a storage and send your charts to it and also updates the index.
+It seats in front of a object storage service (such as AWS S3, OpenStack Swift) or a filesystem, sends your charts to it and also updates the index.

-After receiving a PUT request with a repository and the chart, the publisher will upload the chart file to your storage, updates the index and upload it too.
-Currently, supports only Amazon S3, but OpenStack Swift, Google Cloud Storage and Filesystem are planned.
+After receiving a PUT request with a repository and the chart, the publisher will upload the chart file to your storage, update the index and upload it too.
+Currently, it supports only Amazon S3, but OpenStack Swift, Google Cloud Storage and Filesystem are planned.

 ## Configuration
 The configuration is based on a YAML file.
 In order to publish your charts, you have to configure a `storage` and one or more `repos` (Helm repositories).

-The Helm repository isolation can be done via bucket or directory.
+The Helm repository isolation can be done via bucket or a directory.
 The publisher will create an `index.yaml` for each repository you configure.

 Each repo requires `name` and `bucket`.
 You can also specify a `directory`, if you do so, the charts are going to be stored in `bucket` under the specified path.

-These are configuration options for the helm publisher.
+These are the configuration options for the helm publisher.

 ```
 repos: